Edited by Colin Robinson

 Chapter 1: Competition policy and trade: the WTO after the Cancun Meeting

-Frédéric Jenny The question whether international trade rules should be complemented by competition rules has been hotly debated in the World Trade Organization (WTO) since the end of the Uruguay Round when the European Union (EU) obtained the creation of working groups on four ‘new’ issues: trade facilitation, transparency on procurement markets, investment and competition.
+1. Competition policy and trade: the WTO after the Cancun Meeting Frédéric Jenny The question whether international trade rules should be complemented by competition rules has been hotly debated in the World Trade Organization (WTO) since the end of the Uruguay Round when the European Union (EU) obtained the creation of working groups on four ‘new’ issues: trade facilitation, transparency on procurement markets, investment and competition.
 Several questions were examined by the WTO Working Group on the Interaction between Trade and Competition Policy: what is the relationship between competition and international trade?
 Would a competition agreement benefit developing countries?
 What is the EU proposal on competition?
 At the Cancun Ministerial the Singapore issues ﬁgured prominently in the discussions but, as is well known, no agreement was reached on any issue.
 It is thus important to ask what positions were expressed on the issue of competition at Cancun and under what conditions the negotiating process on this issue could go forward in the near future.
 This chapter is divided into six sections.
 The ﬁrst gives examples of transnational anticompetitive practices which restrain trade to illustrate the problem of governance of international markets.
 Section 2 examines the economic consequences for developing countries of some transnational anticompetitive practices.
 Section 3 discusses the differences of approach between trade and competition ofﬁcials.
 Section 4 offers possible solutions to the problem of trade and competition interaction.
-Section 5 describes the state of play before Cancun and section 6 gives an account of the failed Cancun negotiations.
-Finally, the conclusion provides some views on how...
+Section 5 describes the state of play before Cancun and section 6 gives an account of the...

 You are not authenticated to view the full text of this chapter or article.